 Jessica Smith, a certified social worker and current chair of the Eau Claire County Hoarding Task Force, will provide information about what initiatives the task force are currently working on.
 She will also discuss resources available in the community to help those who are struggling with hoarding.

-Stay for the free community session and make sure to tell others who you think could benefit from information on hoarding.
+In the evening, there will be a free community session.
+Be sure to tell others who you think could benefit from information on hoarding.